Creamy Ambrosia Salad is a quick and easy dessert made with whipped topping, sweet fruits, shredded coconut, marshmallows, and buttery toasted pecans.

 How to make Ambrosia

-ONE: In a large bowl, combine sour cream, coconut, pineapple, oranges, grapes, cherries, and pecans.
+First: In a large bowl, combine sour cream, coconut, pineapple, oranges, grapes, cherries, and pecans.

-TWO: Fold in the mini marshmallows.
+Second: Fold in the mini marshmallows.

-THREE: Mix in whipped topping, ensuring all ingredients are coated.
+Third: Mix in whipped topping, ensuring all ingredients are coated.

-FOUR: Cover salad and refrigerate until ready to serve.
+Fourth: Cover salad and refrigerate until ready to serve.
 Feel free to reserve a few oranges and cherries to decorate the top when ready to enjoy!

 For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.